barbatoluca/barbatoluca.github.io/index.md

 ## About Me

 I am a third-year MRes/Ph.D. student in Economics and Management at LSE.
 I am an applied microeconomist interested in Personnel, Labour and Organisational Economics.
+I collaborate with firms and non-profits on projects and pilots for research and business purposes.
+Please reach out if you would like to chat!

 ## Research Interests